CASFRI/PostgreSQL-Table-Translation-Framework/README.md

  1. **targetAttribute** - The name of the target attribute to be created in the target table.
  2. **targetAttributeType** - The PostgreSQL type of the target attribute.
  3. **validationRules** - Any validation rules needed to validate the source values before translating.
- 4. **translationRules** - The translation rule to convert source values to target values.
+ 4. **translationRules** - The translation rules to convert source values to target values.
  5. **description** - A text description of the translation taking place.
  6. **descUpToDateWithRules** - A boolean describing whether the translation rules are up to date with the description.
 This allows non-technical users to propose translations using the description column.
 Once the described translation has been applied throughout the table this attribute should be set to TRUE.
 * Multiple validation rules can be seperated with a semi-colon.
 * Error codes to be returned by the engine if validation rules return FALSE should follow a '|' at the end of the helper function parameters.

 Example translation table.
 Source attribute sp1 is validated by checking it is not null, and that it matches a value in the lookup table.
+This is done using the [helper functions](#helper-functions) described below.
 It is then translated into a target attribute called SPECIES_1 using the lookup table named species_lookup.
 Source attribute sp1_per is validated by checking it is not null, and that it falls between 0 and 100.
 It is then translated by simply copying the value to the target attribute SPECISE_1_PER.

 | targetAttribute | targetAttributeType | validationRules | translationRules | description | descUpToDateWithRules |
 |:----------------|:--------------------|:----------------|:-----------------|:------------|:----------------------|